sshuttle/sshuttle/docs/usage.rst

   sshuttle --sudoer --sudoers-filename sshuttle_auto_tommy

 You can also see what configuration will be added to your system without modifying anything.
-This can be helpfull is the auto feature does not work, or you want more control.
+This can be helpful if the auto feature does not work, or you want more control.
 This option also works with `--sudoers-username`.
 `--sudoers-filename` has no effect with this option::